NayanKumar-ops/linux-security-audit/README.md

 </div>
-new update willl come soon stay tune for future
+new update willl come soon stay tune for future having some delay in work coming soon